 Jump To:

-As the City of Raleigh grows and ushers in a more sustainable and equitable future, partnerships across sectors will be essential to the implementation of City plans and strategic initiatives.
+As the City of Raleigh grows and ushers in a more sustainable and equitable future.
+Partnerships will be essential to the implementation of City plans and strategic initiatives.

-The City of Raleigh adopted an updated Partnership Policy in April 2024, to outline an effective and fair evaluation and negotiation process that can support a variety of possible partnership opportunities.
+The City of Raleigh adopted an updated Partnership Policy in April 2024.
+It explains a fair and easy process for evaluating and negotiating different partnership opportunities.

 Types of Partnerships Covered by the Policy

-The Urban Land Institute identifies three major types of Public-Private Partnership (Partnership) arrangements, all of which are covered by this policy:
+The Urban Land Institute identifies three major types of Public-Private Partnership (Partnership) arrangements:

 Type 1 - Partnerships to Facilitate Development of an Area

 Partnerships to develop a specific real estate asset or community area.
-In such cases, the City contributes land, financing, funds, or other consideration to fill a financial gap in a project to produce a public benefit such as affordable housing, economic development, or historic preservation.
+In such cases, the City contributes land, financing, funds, or other consideration to fill a financial gap in a project.
+This produces a public benefit such as:

 Type 2 - Partnerships to Develop Critical Infrastructure